prezi/fail/README.md

 These will choose a single EC2 node in us-east that has the tag `$TAGKEY=$TAGVALUE`, and run $SAPPER for $SECONDS seconds on it, optionally passing $ARG1 $ARG2 ... to the sapper.
 Details below.

+Alternatively you may download a release from https://github.com/prezi/fail/releases.
+Note that the release contains ONLY the cli, not any parts of the server side.
+We try to create releases whenever something changes in the cli, but feel free to open an issue if something is missing.

 ### Server side

 The so called "online" commands (related to scheduling failures) will only be available once there is a running fail server.
 Generally you'll only need a single instance of this running in your organization - no need to run anything on all the target nodes.

 After building with `./gradlew installApp` you can run a local server like this: